madetech/blog/posts/alpine-stack-size.md

 # An Alpine linux gotcha and what it means for you

-If you read Wikipedia you will find that Alpine is a GNU/Linux distribution that is based on musl (more on this later) and BusyBox.
+If you read Wikipedia you will find that Alpine is a Linux distribution that is based on musl (more on this later) and BusyBox.

 With the rise of Docker, it has become a favoured distribution for Docker images due to the greatly reduced size of it's images.